Lei Clijsters: Personal life

 Clijsters was married to Els Vandecaetsbeek from 1982 until 2005.

 Death

-On 4 January 2009, Leo Clijsters succumbed to an illness at age 52.
+On 4 January 2009, Clijsters succumbed to an illness at age 52.
 Upon his death, Belgian newspapers like Het Laatste Nieuws revealed that he suffered from a recurrence of melanoma which had spread to the lungs and other organs, having already experienced a bout of this condition twenty-five years earlier.